cite-architecture/dse/README.md

 3. visual documentary evidence

 Passages of text are identified with CTS URNs;  text-bearing surfaces and visual evidence are identified with CITE2 URNs.

+## CEX serialization of the DSE data model

 To serialize DSE data in CEX, first define one or more collections with the three required  properties, then include a `#datamodels` section declaring that your collection follows the DSE data model.
 The following example illustrates these two blocks of a CEX source: